KawaiR/VESPER_Python/README.md

                             P: Pearson Correlation Coefficient
-                            L: Laplacian Filtering mode -E                        Evaluation mode of the current position, def=false -gpu {GPUID}              GPU ID to use, if not present, use CPU -nodup                    Remove duplicate positions using heuristics (Optional) -pdbin                    Input PDB file for transformation (Optional)
+                            L: Laplacian Filtering mode -E                        Evaluation mode of the current position, def=false -o {Output Path}          Output path for the results, def=results -gpu {GPUID}              GPU ID to use, if not present, use CPU -nodup                    Remove duplicate positions using heuristics (Optional) -pdbin                    Input PDB file for transformation (Optional)